riceissa/issarice.com/wiki/about-the-site.md

     In this case, this site would just be my attempt to "be cool", instead of serving useful content.

-[^copy]: So content will be copied, making the data safe.
+[^copy]: So content will be copied, making the data safe; "lots of copies keep stuff safe", etc.

 Inspired by [Vipul Naik](http://vipulnaik.com), I am also experimenting with the [tree structure](./using-a-tree-structure-for-websites) of this site.